-Pitch your tent in our Evergreen Valley and have access to a picnic table and fire ring.
+Pitch your tent in our Evergreen Valley and enjoy using our picnic table and fire pit.
 Feel free to explore the trails on the property and pick blackberries when in season.
 If you enjoy Motorcross, one of the most famous parks in the country is just a 10 minute walk up the street.
 If you prefer to relax by the water, the Washougal River is just a short 2 minute drive away (approx. 1.5 miles if you prefer to walk).
 There's a public fishing spot about 3-5 minutes from camp, and plenty of hiking trails.
 We're minutes from the Columbia River Gorge, about 15 minutes from a big grocery store (Safeway) and restaurants, and if you forget anything you can always run into the Mercantile which is about 5 minutes away.
 We look forward to hosting you and sharing our private woodland oasis!

 - Cancellation policy: Moderate

 - Accepts bookings: 6 months out Weeknight discount: 20% off

 You'll need a mountain bike to get up the street and you're welcome to bike around the area or over at Cape Horn Trail.

 There are plenty of fishing spots along the Washougal River!

 Feel free to explore the property or hike over at Cape Horn.
 We are close driving distance to Beacon Rock park as well.